Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

-When a completely rational VOA $\cV$ is a subVOA of $ \cV^e$ and shares the same conformal vector, we call $\cV$ a \textit{conformal embedding} in $\cV^e$, and $\cV^e$ a \textit{conformal extension} of $\cV$.
-We study the conformal extensions of $\cV=\cV(\fg,k)$.
+When a rational VOA $\cV$ is a subVOA of a rational $ \cV^e$ and shares the same conformal vector (hence the same central charge), we call $\cV$ a \textit{conformal embedding} in $\cV^e$, and $\cV^e$ a \textit{conformal extension} of $\cV$.
+This paper studies the conformal extensions of $\cV=\cV(\fg,k)$.